-- Instructor will outline class objectives, discuss the importance of personal risk management plans, discuss risks involved with class participation and assist participants to develop risk managed roof system access plans for avoiding personal injury. - Instructor will discuss the concept of Pitched Roof Specific Rope Access as a means of improving the quality of inspection reports and eliminating the threat for personal injury.
+- Instructor will outline class objectives, discuss the importance of personal risk management plans, discuss risks involved with class participation and assist participants to develop risk managed roof system access plans for avoiding personal injury. - Instructor will discuss the concept of roof specific work positioning / Personal Fall Restraint Systems (PFRS) as a means of improving the quality of inspection reports and eliminating the threat for personal injury.

-Knots and Their Applications -
+7:20 am - 8:00 am - Knots and Their Applications -

-- Instructor will introduce the different types of lifeline cordage and the knots used within a Rope Access system. - Participants will learn the process for tying four lifeline knots (Super 8, Double Overhand locking knot, Fig 8 Follow Through and Butterfly knot), one webbing / flat cordage knot (Water Knot) and two knots with Prusik cord (opposing Triple overhand locking knots & Prusik knot).
+- Instructor will introduce the different types of lifeline cordage and the knots used within a work positioning system. - Participants will learn the process for tying four lifeline knots (Super 8, Double Overhand locking knot, Fig 8 Follow Through and Butterfly knot), one webbing / flat cordage knot (Water Knot) and two knots with Prusik cord (opposing Triple overhand locking knots & Prusik knot).